 The second half of the 20th century was a period of even greater sustained growth for Alpha Sigma Tau, cementing its place as a national sorority and movement.

-In December 1951, the AES merged with the National Panhellenic Conference and Alpha Sigma Tau began its long and active association with NPC.
-Alpha Sigma Tau sister, Cynthia Peckhart McCrory, served on the Executive Committee of NPC from 1979 through 1985 and was elected to the first Executive Board of the National Panhellenic Conference Foundation.
+In December 1951, the AES merged with the National Panhellenic Conference (NPC), and Alpha Sigma Tau began a long and fruitful partnership with NPC that continues to this day.

 In 1982, the Alpha Sigma Tau National Foundation was founded to promote and expand the educational and charitable activities of the Sorority.
 This opened up additional sources of donations and other resources that the Sorority used to grow, thrive, and most importantly, empower and enrich the lives of members.
 Today, programs like our innovative member development program Illuminate are only possible because of the financial support of the Foundation and its donors.
 Other key programs supported by the Foundation and its donors include programming at Officer Academy and National Convention, college safety and wellness programs like CommunityEdu and Not Anymore, and scholarships that members of all ages use to continue their educations.

 In 1995, Alpha Sigma Tau established a National Headquarters office in Birmingham, Alabama, after having a Central Office in St. Louis and other locations.

 Sisterhood for the 21st Century